Deh-e Baqer

-Deh-e Baqer (ده باقر, also Romanized as Deh-e Bāqer, Deh Bāqer, and Deh-i-Bāgar) is a village in Koregah-e Sharqi Rural District, in the Central District of Khorramabad County, Lorestan Province, Iran.
-At the 2006 census, its population was 461, in 92 families.
+Deh-e Baqer (ده باقر) (Note: Also romanized as Deh Bāqer, Deh-e Bāqer, and Deh-i-Bāgar) is a village in Koregah-e Sharqi Rural District of the Central District in Khorramabad County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 461 in 92 households.
+The following census in 2011 counted 427 people in 107 households.
+The 2016 census measured the population of the village as 420 people in 112 households.